-Don't you wish you could hold on to that beautiful scent of lilacs just a little longer?
+Don't you wish you could make springtime lilacs last just a little longer?
 Here's a way!
-Infuse sugar with fresh lilac blooms, and bring that beautiful floral note to treats and drinks.
+Lilac Sugar, infused with fresh blooms, brings beautiful floral notes to treats and drinks.

-The scent is so intoxicating; perhaps like me you try to find as many ways as you can of enjoying lilacs before the blooms fade away.
-Armloads of sprigs come inside, placed in large and small vases throughout the house.
+The scent is so intoxicating; perhaps like me, you try to find as many ways as you can to enjoy lilacs before the blooms fade away.
+I bring armloads of sprigs inside and place them in large and small vases throughout the house.
 A few times a day I try to find my way past a lilac shrub to breathe it in.

-And it only has two ingredients: sugar and lilacs.
-If you don't have shrubs in your own yard, beg a few sprigs from a neighbor or look for shrubs on your next walk.
+One of the best things about this treat is that making lilac sugar takes just one day.
+Another is that it only requires two ingredients—sugar and lilacs.
+If you don't have lilac shrubs in your own yard, beg a few sprigs from a neighbor or look for shrubs on your next walk.

-- Dip the rims of glasses into water, then in lilac sugar to create a sweet accent to your drink.
+- Make a lilac sugar rim: dip the rims of glasses into water or simple syrup, then roll in lilac sugar to create a sweet accent to your drink.

 - When your muffins or quick bread are hot from the oven, sprinkle lilac sugar over the tops.